opensearch-project/opensearch-java/guides/document_lifecycle.md

 ## Index or replace a document

 Use the index API when you want to create or replace a document.
-If the ID already exists, OpenSearch replaces the stored document.
+If the document with such ID already exists, OpenSearch replaces the stored document.

 ```java
 IndexResponse response = client.index(